BU-SMBL/mymesh/docs/source/guide.rst

 ^^^^^^^^^^^^

 MyMesh depends on a small number of built-in or well established python packages.
-Additionally, there are several optional required only for specific functions or use-cases.
+Additionally, there are several optional dependencies that are required only for specific functions or use-cases.

 Core dependencies
 """""""""""""""""